Private Equity Funds and Institutional Investors in M&A

-Tax first arises during the due diligence process, as an investor assesses the target’s historic tax compliance and material exposures.
+Tax first arises during the due diligence process, as an investor assesses the target’s historical tax compliance and material exposures.
 In many countries in Latin America, of which Brazil is perhaps the most notable example, ongoing tax disputes between companies and revenue authorities are extremely common.
 An investor ‘learning the ropes’ in the region may be surprised, or dismayed, at the extent of a potential target’s tax disputes, as compared to other regions.
-In purchases from creditworthy strategic sellers, historic exposures often can be addressed through a pre-closing tax indemnity.
-However, many deals involve purchases from a founding family group, or from a financially distressed seller, where obtaining such an indemnity can be more challenging and potentially have more limited value.
+In purchases from creditworthy strategic sellers, historical exposures often can be addressed through a pre-closing tax indemnity.
+However, many deals involve purchases from a founding family group, or from a financially distressed seller, where obtaining an indemnity can be more challenging and potentially have more limited value.
 In these cases, it is important to look beyond the nominal exposures to understand context.
 To what extent do the exposures indicate fundamental compliance issues or unduly aggressive tax planning?
 Or are they common audit disputes that similarly situated companies are likely to face?
-Private equity and institutional investors need high-quality advisers who cannot just identify and quantify exposures, but can assess commercially whether the risks are reasonable or justify greater contractual or other protections.
+Private equity and institutional investors need high-quality advisers who cannot just identify and quantify exposures but can assess commercially whether the risks are reasonable or justify greater contractual or other protections.

 The second key area involving tax is investment structuring.
 As most private equity and institutional players in the region are investing cross-border, their objectives often include reducing the local taxes payable on dividends and exit gains, as local taxes reduce returns and are unlikely to be of use as a credit to the majority of fund investors that are not taxpayers.
 Across the region, different structures have been used that vary from country to country.

-In most other countries, investors may utilise a holding company organised in a country having a tax treaty with the local country (Spain, Netherlands and Luxembourg are among the most common) to reduce or eliminate exit taxes.
+In most other countries, investors may utilise a holding company organised in a country that has a tax treaty with the local country (Spain, the Netherlands and Luxembourg are among the most common) to reduce or eliminate exit taxes.
 Some countries do not have a treaty network; in these cases, the future tax liability must be factored into the returns for purposes of the investment thesis.
 Here again, quality advice is essential, as the tax laws (and the enforcement posture) of Latin American countries frequently change, and structures that worked for previous investments may no longer work in the future.

-The challenges discussed thus far are serious, but can pale in comparison with the issues that private equity funds and institutional investors face when it comes to finding a path to monetise and exit their original investment.
+The challenges discussed thus far are serious but can pale in comparison with the issues that private equity funds and institutional investors face when it comes to finding a path to monetise and exit their original investment.